kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ## Sample3: Visual Inspection in Twins mode

-The 3rd example visits 2 URLs.
-These are useless pages solely for this example.
+The 3rd example visits 2 URLs at almost the same timing.

 - [http://mydmin.kazurayam.com/](http://myadmin.kazurayam.com/)
 - [http://devadmin.kazurayam.com/](http://devadmin.kazurayam.com/)

 The former URL is meant to represent a *Production environment* of a web system, the latter URL is meant to represent a *Development environment*.
-The pages look similar at a glance, but are different in detail.
+The pages look similar at a glance, but in fact these are different in detail.

 *How the pages of 2 environments differ now?* --- the 3rd example will show you.

 #### (1) Test Case

-In your project, you want to copy the followiing Test Case code.
+In your project, you want to copy the following Test Case code.

 - [`Test Cases/main/MyAdmin/VisualInspectionTwins`](https://github.com/kazurayam/VisualInspectionInKatalonStudio_Reborn/blob/master/Scripts/main/MyAdmin/Main_Twins/Script1646272006678.groovy)